 For many types of insurance policies, the losses are driven by injuries to human beings.
-Some polices will tend to have more severe injuries than other policies (for example, a policy covering large trucks may have higher average liability severity than a policy covering private passenger vehicles, and a policy coving injuries to foundry workers will tend to have more severe claims than one covering injury to office workers.)
-But the difference in variance due to size of policy usually overwhelms those differences-which is why a simple hazard group adjustment works well, but size of policy is one of the primary dimensions of a Table M. That is, most of the difference in variance of aggregate loss among policies (and thus difference in Table M charge) is driven by the variance in the claim frequency.
+Some polices will tend to have more severe injuries than other policies (for example, a policy covering large trucks may have higher average liability severity than a policy covering private passenger vehicles, and a policy covering injuries to foundry workers will tend to have more severe claims than one covering injury to office workers.)
+But the difference in variance due to size of policy usually overwhelms those differences.
+That is, most of the difference in variance of aggregate loss among policies (and thus difference in Table M charge) is driven by the variance in the claim frequency.